Itchy dogs

 • Make sure your dog is up to date on parasite control.

 • Feed a good quality, complete diet.
-Hill’s food, Derm Complete, is useful for a range of conditions that can cause your dog to be itchy.
+Hill’s Prescription Diet Derm Complete is useful for a range of conditions that can cause your dog to be itchy.
 It is proven to help with both food and environmental allergies.

 Allergies